Jump to Main Content

 Iron Deficiency Initiative

 Iron deficiency, or when the body’s iron stores are too low, is the most common and widespread micro nutritional deficiency in the world.
-The condition may affect up to 40% of adolescents and young women, and up to up to 70% of cases go undiagnosed in high-risk populations.
+The condition may affect up to 40% of adolescents and young women, and up to 70% of cases go undiagnosed in high-risk populations.
 It often leads to iron deficiency anemia, a condition that impairs oxygen transport in the body and, if untreated, can be life-threatening.
 Iron deficiency anemia is more prevalent in women, children, and older adults and is frequently underdiagnosed, contributing to risks such as premature birth and delayed growth in children.

 Because of the far-reaching disparate impacts of this condition despite widespread treatment options, ASH has made improving the quality of care for individuals impacted by iron deficiency and iron deficiency anemia a priority.
 Explore ASH’s efforts related to iron deficiency and iron deficiency anemia and check back often for additional materials and resources.